-You can contact me anytime via email at valbehan@siu.edu or behanvalery@gmail.com I usually respond immediately or within an hour.
+You can contact me anytime via email at valbehan@siu.edu or behanvalery@gmail.com and I'll usually respond within 24 hours.
 I am also available to meet via Zoom, telephone, or in person.
-Email me to make an appointment.
+Text or email me to make an appointment.
 In an emergency or for questions during an exercise you can text or call me at 618-521-1847.